 You may think “beach” when you hear “Cayman Islands”, but scuba diving enthusiasts hear something else entirely.
 Do an experiment, say “beach”, and watch them get glassy-eyed and sweaty as their adrenaline starts pumping.
 Yep.
 All they’re thinking about is scuba diving and seeing more stingrays.

 Start with Grand Cayman for its phenomenal scuba diving tours in areas like Trinity Caves, Big Tunnels, Orange Canyon, and North West Point Drop Off along with others.
 Or you can hop on a catamaran for a boat ride out to the Stingray City sandbar and marvel at friendly stingrays that are so warm to visitors that you can actually hold them.
-Afterwards, guests take a short jaunt over to Starfish Point for calm waters and a chance to see the bright red starfish called the Cayman Sea Star.
+Afterward, guests take a short jaunt over to Starfish Point for calm waters and a chance to see the bright red starfish called the Cayman Sea Star.

 7. The Best Horseback Riding in the Caribbean